• Skip to primary navigation

 A Homeschool Daily Rhythm should be just what it sounds like.
 A rhythm.
 There should be a balance between periods of energy and movement, periods of deep and focused work, and periods of rest.
 The child should have as much choice as possible in their daily rhythm by encouraging independence and establishing a prepared environment that is suitable for the children's growth and development.
 There should be opportunities to connect with nature through unstructured outdoor play or more focused lessons and activities.

 Most of all, it should encourage participation in Practical Life activities that nurture important life skills.
 Developing these skills will nurture healthy routines through the busier times of your year.
-Easy Baking for Kids Using a Visual Recipe is a great way to include all ages in your routines.

 This will allow everyone the ability to concentrate on other tasks when the time comes.
 No matter the season, this is a great foundation for developing your own unique homeschool rhythm.